ukbendavies/secure-dev-workflow/pwsh/readme.md

 #### PSReadLine

-PSReadLine is a recommended command line history management tooling.

-If you use `ctrl-r` to back-reference previous commands then you will love PSReadLine.
+PSReadLine is a recommended command line history management tooling and if you use `ctrl-r` to back-reference previous commands then you will love PSReadLine.
+However please note it does get deeply integrated into PowerShell and isn't so easy to fix or remove if it goes wrong.
+You can set options to customize or turn it off however.

 PSReadLine takes history to a whole new level with Predictive IntelliSense in PowerShell.